 Why Don’t Students Know How to Start an Argumentative Essay?

 Most students don’t know how to do this since their professors never explained how.
 You don’t get a special lecture on how to start argumentative essay writing.
 You just get initial guidelines for your assignment and you’re expected to figure out things on your own.
-Most teachers don’t bother telling you how to cope with expert essay writing.
+Most teachers don’t bother telling you how to cope with expert writing.

 As always, XpertWriters gives you the tips you need.